GRAFO-URJC/BVNS-CMMSA/README.md

 We would like to thank:
 - The reviewers for their valuable feedback and suggestions
-- [Name/Organization] for providing computational resources
+- GRAFO research group for providing computational resources
-- The MORK development team for their excellent framework
 - Contributors who helped improve this work